NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech has covered the spread on two occasions this year.
+- Thus far this season Louisiana Tech has two wins against the spread.

-- The Bulldogs have been underdogs by 19.5 points or more once this season and covered the spread.
+- The Bulldogs covered the spread in their only game when underdogs by 20.5 points or more.

-- Louisiana Tech's games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).
+- Louisiana Tech has hit the over in 75% of its opportunities this year (three times in four games with a set point total).

-- In games that Louisiana Tech totals more than 249.3 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that Louisiana Tech picks up more than 249.3 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Bulldogs have five giveaways this season, while the Wolf Pack have five takeaways .
+- This year the Bulldogs have turned the ball over five times, while the Wolf Pack have forced 5 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.